 See Bullseyes above . . .

-Sold as being fizzy sweets (tasted like three-day old Dr Pepper) which had cute love messages on them.
+Lovehearts were originally produced by confectioners Swizzels-Matlow as a novelty Christmas cracker filler in the 1950s.
+They were eventually sold as fizzy sweets (which tasted like three-day-old Dr Pepper) which had cute love messages on them.
 English girls would send them to David Cassidy and Donny Osmond addressed simply ‘America’

 “Action Candy” (?) that fizzed in the mouth.
 The big rumour going around school playgrounds all over the western world at the time was that a combination of Pop Rocks and Coca-Cola was fatal.